sugarlabs/help-activity/source/pippy_lessonplan.rst

 **MILESTONES**:

--  Learn how to declare a variable
+-  Learn how to declare a variable.

--  Learn the benefits of defining a variable, such as removing the need for doing it again and again, changing input from time to time
+-  Learn the benefits of defining a variable, such as removing the need for doing it again and again, changing input from time to time.

 **EXERCISES**: